garbados/the-emerald-green/doc/player_guide.md

 - Gain all traits whose requirements your Pact satisfies. *You do not choose which traits to acquire.
 You choose what to Pact, and the consequences happen.*
 - Calculate your stats, fungibles, talents, and abilities from your traits.

+> **Metagaming tip**
+>
+> While the intent of the trait system is to support a "balanced" (interesting) character falling out of any possible five card spread (and to complicate metagaming by being incomprehensibly vast and interwoven), there are some patterns you may want to consider:
+> - So-called *class archetypes*, like "fighter" or "wizard" or "rogue" and their permutations, all begin with a particular pair of card pairs, either of which may be satisfied.
+These pairs are always a particular *major arcana* and a particular "skill card" (which we'll get to shortly).
+> - Court cards and aces grant skill proficiencies.
+This group -- pages, knights, queens, kings, and aces -- are known as "skill cards".
+> - Suited ranks between 2 and 10 interact with class archetypes by triggering particular sub-traits.
+For example, the five of wands may grant a spell to a mage.
+> - Suited cards grant attribute increases, but the pattern of which is particular: court cards increase the attribute associated with that suit, while evens and odds increase some other attribute -- except for Luck, which is only and always increased by pacting pentacles.
+Rather than provide a sub-list of these interactions, read the card guide and figure the pattern yourself.
+> - Major arcana do nothing when pacted alone, but usually something together.
+Class archetypes are characterized by two-needing-one, but pairs of majors may trigger *specializations*, which are distinctive traits reflecting a fusion of particularly profound forces.
+While class archetypes have many sub-traits, specializations have no sub-traits. *Except for the Cultist...*
+> - Some class archetypes trigger from what *isn't* in your pact.
+In particular: when you have no skill cards, *The Dandy*; when you have no even or odd suited cards, *The Courtier*; when you have no major arcana, *The Troubador*; and when you have *only* major arcana, *The Cultist*.
+These archetypes have many sub-traits, being their own progressions.
+> *...which is all to say, don't think too hard about it.* Unless you really want to study the trait system, just take these things in mind and then pick five cards that fit the vibes of what you want to play.
+The outcome will (we hope) reflect the so-to-say *typical* associations of each card in combination. **Or, when it comes to divination, you can always trust entropy.**

 ### 2. Donning the Livery

 - Begin with 10 silver pieces.